This article has links to products and services we love, which we may make commission from.

 While we don’t normally recommend chains, Hard Rock Cafe in Las Américas does a good cocktail and has a rooftop with live music.

-Kaluna Beach Club in between La Pinta and Fanabe Beach is a fun day out for young, and young at heart, visitors.
+Kaluna Beach Club, between La Pinta and Fanabe Beach, is a fun day out for young visitors and young at heart.

-Chill out on the sun beds, sipping on cocktails served to you or cool off in the infinity pool as live jazz players compliment the DJ’s tunes.
+Chill out on the sun beds, sipping on cocktails served to you or cool off in the infinity pool as live jazz players complement the DJ’s tunes.

-Don’t be put off by the bod on KBC’s IG; we’ve been and felt totally welcome.
+Don’t be put off by the bod on KBC’s IG; we’ve been and felt welcome.

 This is a popular thing for hen groups to do in Tenerife.